App-vNext/Polly/docs/strategies/circuit-breaker.md

 ✅ DO

 The `CircuitBreakerStartegyOptions` currently do not support defining break durations dynamically.
-This may be re-evaluted in the future.
+This may be re-evaluated in the future.
 For now, refer to the first example for a potential workaround.
 However, please use it with caution.

 ### 3 - Wrapping each endpoint with a circuit breaker